Sequential Learning in the Dense Associative Memory: Sequential Learning Methods

 \section{Sequential Learning Methods}

 Sequential learning methods can be broadly classified into three categories: architectural, rehearsal, regularization.
 Architectural sequential learning methods make some change to the network architecture in an attempt to improve the sequential learning performance of the network.
 This may include freezing specific weights that are important to previous task, avoiding forgetting by preventing those weights from changing, or adding new modules to the network that are able to fit new tasks, minimizing disruption to previous tasks.
 Rehearsal-based sequential learning methods keep a buffer of items associated with previous tasks to replay during training of the next task.
 This ensures an error signal is still present from previous tasks and allows a model to weigh learning new data against forgetting old data.
-Finally, regularization-based methods introduce a surrogate term to the loss function that models the true loss of previous tasks, as if we still had access to the previous items.
-These methods can be more efficient than rehearsal-based methods, due to the lower memory overhead and effectively smaller amount of data, but requires a good approximation of the previous task's loss function to operate effectively.
+There is a natural tradeoff between the memory requirements of the buffer and the task representation of buffer items; while we would like to rehearse all of the data, it is often not feasible to store it.
+Finally, regularization-based methods introduce a surrogate term to the loss function that models the true loss of previous tasks.
+Regularization-based methods are often more memory efficient than rehearsal-based methods, storing only a weight importance rather than many task items, but requires a good approximation of the previous task's loss function to operate effectively.
 Moreover, most regularization-based techniques approximate the loss with a quadratic term; a good approximation near a minima of the previous task loss, but ignores the existence of other well-performing minima.

-Below, we discuss in detail the specific methods we will investigate.
+We investigate several well-established sequential learning methods in this paper as applied to the Dense Associative Memory.
+A comprehensive discussion of all methods can be found in Appendix \ref{Appendix: Methods}.
+Starting with rehearsal-based methods: